Cydalima perspectalis

-Cydalima perspectalis or the box tree moth is a species of moth of the family Crambidae, first described by Francis Walker, the English entomologist, in 1859.
-Native to Japan, China, Taiwan, Korea, far-east Russia and India, it has invaded Europe; first recorded in Germany in 2006, then Switzerland and the Netherlands in 2007, Great Britain in 2008, France and Austria in 2009, Hungary in 2011, then Romania, and Spain.
-It has been seen in Slovakia, Belgium and Croatia.
+Cydalima perspectalis, the box moth or box tree moth, is a species of moth of the family Crambidae that feeds on box.
+It was first described by Francis Walker, the English entomologist, in 1859.
+It is native to China, Taiwan, Korea, and India; its native status in Japan and the Russian far east is uncertain, some sources saying native, but others saying possibly invasive there.
+It has invaded Europe; first recorded in Germany in 2006, then Great Britain, the Netherlands, and Switzerland in 2007, France and Austria in 2009, Hungary in 2011, then Romania in 2012, Denmark in 2013, and Spain in 2014.
+It has also been recorded in Slovakia, Belgium, and Croatia.

-It was during preparations for the 2014 Winter Olympics in 2012, that it was introduced from Italy to Sochi, European Russia, with the planting stock of Buxus sempervirens.
-The following year it defoliated Buxus colchica in large quantities.
+During preparations for the 2014 Winter Olympics in 2012, it was introduced accidentally from Italy to Sochi, European Russia, with planting stock of Buxus sempervirens.
+The following year it defoliated local native box populations extensively.

 It was recorded in Ontario, Canada in August 2018 and in the eastern United States in May 2021.

-Description/Defining Features
+Description

-Eggs are 1 mm in diameter, pale yellow, and placed under green leaves without herbivory present.
-First larvae just coming out from the egg are about 1–2 mm long.
-Larvae development brings them in four weeks to about 35–40 mm at maximum.
-There is some shrinkage at the beginning of the nymphosis, pupae are 25–30 mm long, first green with browning longitudinal lines, then more and more brownish.
-The wingspan of the adult form is 40–45 mm.
-Two variants are observed, the most common one is mostly white while the other is most entirely light brown.
-With one of the variants, the light brown with the white streaked wings has not been reported in North America as of yet.
+The eggs are 1 mm in diameter, flat, pale yellow-green, and placed in clusters under green leaves without herbivory present.
+The larvae emerging from the egg are about 1–2 mm long.
+Larval development brings them to about 35–40 mm at maximum at four weeks.
+There is some shrinkage at the beginning of the nymphosis, the pupae being 25–30 mm long, first green with browning longitudinal lines, then more and more brownish.
+The wingspan of the adult is 40–45 mm.
+Two variants are observed; the commonest is mostly white with a light brown border, while the other is almost entirely light brown with slight purplish tone, and a white spot near the centre of the forewing.
+The frequency of the brown variant in its native region is not reported; it forms up to 10% of the population in Europe, but has not been reported in North America.

 Life cycle

-There are two or three generations per year with adults on the wing from April/May to September..
+In Britain, there are two generations per year with adults on the wing from June to early August, and again from September to November; three generations per year have been recorded in southwest Germany.
 In the warmest parts of the European importation area, with cold conditions coming late in the year, there might be sometimes four generations per year.
-The species overwinters as a juvenile cocooned larva (about 5–10 mm long), protected in an hibernarium made of two leaving Buxus leaves solidly joined by silk.
+The species overwinters as a juvenile cocooned larva (about 5–10 mm long), protected in an hibernarium made of two Buxus leaves solidly joined by silk.